MAECProject/MAECProject.github.io/documentation/faqs/index.md

 The [MAEC Community](https://maec.mitre.org/community/index.html) comprises members from across the international cyber security community who have come together to help build MAEC.
 There are multiple options available for involvement:

 <ul>
-<li>The [MAEC Community Email Discussion List](https://maec.mitre.org/community/discussionlist.html) is where community members discuss the latest drafts of the MAEC schemas, utilities, and other items integral to the ongoing development of MAEC. </li>
+<li>The <a href="https://maec.mitre.org/community/discussionlist.html">MAEC Community Email Discussion List</a> is where community members discuss the latest drafts of the MAEC schemas, utilities, and other items integral to the ongoing development of MAEC. </li>

 <li>The <a href="https://github.com/MAECProject">MAECProject GitHub repositories</a> are the central location for MAEC Community members to make open-source contributions to MAEC tool and API development and manage issue tracking for the MAEC schemas, utilities, and other supporting information and items. </li>